lachrist/aran/README.md

 * Informers (7): do nothing
 * Modifiers (15): returns the first argument
   * Bystanders (2): no effect on the value stack
-  * Producers: push a value on top of the value stack.
+  * Producers (6): push a value on top of the value stack.
-  * Consumers: pop a value from the value stack.
+  * Consumers (7): pop a value from the value stack.
 * Combiners (4): computes a new value
   * `unary = (operator, argument, serial) => eval(operator+" argument");`
   * `binary = (operator, left, right, serial) => eval("left "+operator+" right");`